 Better yet, when you commit to weekly treatments in an ongoing protocol, HBOT revitalizes the body’s healing process and renews tissues affected by existing chronic wounds.
 Amputation doesn’t have to threaten your body or quality of life!

 When it comes to saving your foot or leg, you can’t take the risk of trusting your treatment to an inexperienced or unqualified doctor.
-It’s vital that you find a wound center like R3 Wound Care and Hyperbarics that offers advanced hyperbaric oxygen therapy onsite.
+It’s vital that you find a trusted local wound care center like R3 Wound Care and Hyperbarics that offers advanced hyperbaric oxygen therapy onsite.

-The highly trained wound care experts at R3 Wound Care specialize in treating diabetic and non-healing ulcers in the lower extremities with limb salvage, HBOT, and other advanced treatments.
+The highly trained wound care experts at R3 Wound Care specialize in treating diabetic and non-healing ulcers in the lower extremities with limb salvage, HBOT, and other advanced treatments in Dallas and San Antonio area wound clinics.

 Lana Cameron has been practicing for over 30 years in several healthcare settings as a clinician and administrator.
 Her areas of practice include hospital acute care and primary care group practice.
 Lana received her BSN from UTMB Galveston, a MSN from Texas A&M Corpus Christi, and Post-Masters Certificate from UTHSC San Antonio.
 Lana is married and has five wonderful children.